-Over the coming weeks, as people start to get back out into their gardens, I expect a common question among gardeners will be ‘How do I get rid of moss and weeds on my lawn?’
+As people start to get back out into their gardens, the most common question among gardeners is ‘How do I get rid of moss and weeds on my lawn?’

 Best products for killing moss on lawns